jamesfranklinnetsec/scripts-idk/shell/convert-PNG-and-png-to-jpg/readme.md

 The lower caseified  files are then compressed into jpeg using the parameters on line 8

 ## WARNING
-This is a one way process.
-I don't provide a way to reverse it, although that would be trivial to do, just read through the code
+This is a one way process. the lossless PNGs will be turned into lossy jpgs.
+Use at your own risk.

 ## Usage
 run script in folder containing the images and it will convert them.